enisimsar/Sociality.io-Internship/README.md

 # Sociality.io-Internship

-This program show price although item is not in stock.
+This program shows price although item is not in stock.